Assumption Island: Transport

-The island is bisected by a 1210 m concrete airfield (ICAO: FSAS) running between the two sand dunes on the southeast point to the village on the western coast.
-The island is occasionally serviced by an Island Development Company (IDC) aircraft from Mahé, usually with scientists which have a boat take them to Aldabra Atoll.
+The island is bisected by a 1210 m concrete airfield (ICAO: FSAS) running between the two dunes on the southeast point to the village on the western coast.
+The island is occasionally served by an Island Development Company (IDC) aircraft from Mahé, usually with scientists which have a boat take them to Aldabra Atoll.

 The island has a small port called St. Thomas Anchorage, which is currently enlarged by the Indian Army to a large port.

 Joint Military Facility

 In 2015, Seychelles and India signed an agreement for constructing and operating joint military facility on the Island.
 A coast surveillance radar system built by support from India became operational in 2016.
 A revised agreement was signed in 2018 and the Seychelles President has endorsed its ratification.
 The Government of India has also stated that this was a joint project on the request of the Seychelles government and would be jointly managed by both countries.
 India plans to invest $550 million in building the facility.
 Recently, the deal for an Indian military base in Seychelles was declared as ‘dead’ by the Island's opposition party.
 The leader of the opposition also clearly stated that this was the end of the ‘assumption agreement’ and no further discussions on India's military base were on the agenda.